The Helium Network Token ("HNT") is the native cryptocurrency and protocol token of the Helium Network ("the Network").

-Data Credits ("DC") are a $USD-pegged utility token derived from HNT in a burn transaction and used to pay all transaction fees on the Helium Network.
+Data Credits (DC) are a $USD-pegged utility token derived from HNT in a burn transaction and used to pay fees on the Helium Network.
 DC is only produced by burning HNT.

 This HNT to DC relationship is based on a design commonly called a burn and mint equilibrium ("BME") and intends to allow for the supply of HNT to respond to Network usage trends such that the amount of HNT that exists remains static month on month.
 The amount of DC produced by burning HNT will increase and decrease based on the USD price of HNT as reported by the HNT Price Oracles.

 Below are a few examples of HNT to DC conversion calculations: